HWComputerScience/iHW-iOS/SPEC.md

         “courses”: [...]
     }

--   Cycle JSON: contains notes for a specific cycle (cycle number is 0 for notes not in a cycle)
+-   Week JSON: contains notes for a specific week

+    -   Week numbers are as follows:

+        -   The partial week between July 1 and the first Sunday after July 1 has week number 0.

+        -   On and after the first Sunday after July 1, the week number is: (number of days since the first Sunday after July 1 / 7)+1.

     -   Format: